Interferon Following Surgery May Improve Survival in Advanced Liver Cancer

 - Among patients with more advanced cancers (Stages III and IV), survival at five years was 68% for the group treated with interferon compared with only 24% for the control group.

 The researchers concluded that treatment with interferon following the complete surgical removal of HCC among patients with hepatitis B appears to significantly improve survival, particularly among patients with more advanced disease.
 Patients with HCC may wish to speak with their physician regarding their individual risks and benefits of participating in a clinical trial further evaluating treatment with interferon or other novel therapeutic agents.
-Two sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov) and www.eCancerTrials.com.
+Sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov).

 Reference: Lo C, Liu C, Chan S, et al. A Randomized, controlled trial of postoperative adjuvant interferon therapy after resection of hepatocellular carcinoma.
 Annals of Surgery.
 2007;245:831-842.